-Acute inflammation of the vermiform appendix.
+Acute appendicitis is an acute inflammation of the vermiform appendix.

 Typically presents as acute abdominal pain starting in the mid-abdomen and later localizing to the right lower quadrant.

 Associated with fever, anorexia, nausea, vomiting, and elevation of the neutrophil count.